 The Best Publicly Available Educational Data Set Prize is given annually to the data set that has the potential to lead to or has already led to the most significant progress in the scientific field and the community of practice.
 Nominees will be considered individually, with consideration for both past and future impacts.
 The prize-winning data set is selected by a committee of leaders in the field, selected by the Board of Directors of the International Educational Data Mining Society.
 Current committee members are ineligible to receive the award, but former committee members are eligible to receive the award.

-Award winners receive a prize of $2,000 and free registration to attend and present an award talk at the International Conference on Educational Data Mining.
+Award winners receive a prize of $2,000 and free registration to attend and potentially present an award talk at the International Conference on Educational Data Mining.

 Nominations are open for the 2022 prize and should be sent directly by email to firstname.lastname@example.org.
 Announcements were sent on edm-announce and the Learning Engineering Google Group.
 Instructions to nominate are given below.

 The award is made possible through the generous support of Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt.

 2022.
 Exploring Common Trends in Online Educational Experiments Data.
 Data Set provided by ASSISTments.

 Data on thousands of students participating in one of 88 different assignment-level randomized controlled experiments performed within ASSISTments.
 Students’ clickstream data has been provided in its raw form as well as aggregated into a problem level and assignment level summary of their performance for each student that participated in an experiment.
 Additionally, information is provided on each student’s prior performance.
 So far this data has been used to perform a meta-analysis of findings across similar experiments.